ROS bridge installation

 - Setting CARLA

-- ROS Kinetic/Melodic.
-Install ROS Melodic, for Ubuntu 18.04, or Kinetic, for Ubuntu 16.04.
-ROS packages may be required, depending on the user needs. rviz to visualize ROS data.
+- ROS Kinetic/Melodic — Install the ROS version corresponding to your system.
+Additional ROS packages may be required, depending on the user needs. rviz is highly recommended to visualize ROS data.

-- CARLA 0.9.7 or later.
-Previous versions are not compatible with the ROS bridge.
-Follow the quick start installation or make the build for the corresponding platform.
+- CARLA 0.9.7 or later — Previous versions are not compatible with the ROS bridge.
+Follow the quick start installation or make the build for Linux.